No Bears: Production

-Jafar Panahi, writer, director and producer of No Bears, has been arrested and sentenced to 6 years in prison prior to the film's release in July 2022.
+Jafar Panahi, writer, director and producer of No Bears, was arrested and sentenced to 6 years in prison prior to the film's release in July 2022.

 No Bears is the ninth feature film directed by Jafar Panahi and the first one since 3 Faces (2018).
 The filmmaker had made two short films in between.
 In addition to writing, directing and producing No Bears, Panahi also stars in the film with Naser Hashemi, Vahid Mobasri, Bakhtiar Panjei, Mina Khosravani, and others.
 Panahi is said to have received more freedom to produce the film after the end of the curfew imposed in 2022, due to the spread of COVID-19 in Iran.

 Production wrapped in May 2022, and the rights were traded shortly after at the 2022 Cannes Film Festival by Paris-based Celluloid Dreams, which had undertaken the same task for the director's previous works.
 The film is dedicated to Celluloid Dreams founder Hengameh Panahi.

 Director's arrest

 On July 11, 2022, Panahi was arrested and sentenced to six years in Evin prison on the charges of "propaganda against the regime".
 According to Panahi, after the arrest of his two colleagues, Mohammad Rasoulof and Mustafa Al-Ahmad, he had expressed solidarity, along with several hundred other filmmakers, over the Internet; they are said to have demonstrated online against the police brutality in Iran.

 After No Bears was selected for the Golden Lion competition of the Venice Film Festival, the Ministry of Culture of the Islamic Republic of Iran called the film a "political game [rather than a] movie [that] does not have a production license".
 On July 28, 2022, the Iranian Film Directors Association issued an official statement congratulating the selected directors for the nomination, and moreover demanding that the Iranian government consider "the request of 19 cinema guilds, and hundreds of cinematographers [to] examine the status of these filmmakers, and their release as soon as possible".

-It is reported that the 79th Venice Film Festival has been significantly affected by the arrest and trial of Panahi; Alberto Barbera, the artistic director of the said festival, after announcing the list of films in a media event, demanded the release of directors Panahi, Rasoulov and Al-Ahmad.
+It was reported that the 79th Venice Film Festival was significantly affected by the arrest and trial of Panahi.
+The artistic director of the festival Alberto Barbera, after announcing the list of films in a media event, demanded the release of directors Panahi, Rasoulov and Al-Ahmad.
 He later called on "all filmmakers and other personalities" to join a flash mob that will take place on the red carpet before the premiere on September 9 at 16:30 at the Palazzo del Cinema, to protest Panahi's arrest and to show solidarity with others from around the world who have faced persecution in the same way.

 Release

 No Bears had its world premiere in-competition at the 79th Venice International Film Festival for the Golden Lion, on 9 September 2022.
-Another screening of the film was scheduled for the same month at the 2022 Toronto International Film Festival.
+The film had its North American premiere that same month at the 2022 Toronto International Film Festival.